 Looking for information on the Treasures ASD Swimming Program?
 Click here.

-Nicole has formal training in Applied Behaviour Analysis (ABA), but uses a range of intervention strategies, depending on the specific needs and goals for each child.
-Intervention or treatment strategies frequently adopted include Social Stories (TM), chaining, visual schedules/ aids, modelling, and role-playing.
+Nicole is goal-oriented and uses a range of intervention strategies, depending on the specific needs and goals for each individual.
 Nicole is a mother of two, and understands the importance of considering the needs and wants of all members of the family when establishing therapy goals.
-Parents and siblings are welcome to participate in therapy sessions where appropriate.

-Qualifications Bachelor of Science with a Major in Applied Psychology, University of Southern Queensland, 2001 Master of Occupational Therapy Studies, University of Queensland, 2002 Doctor of Philosophy (Candidate), University of Queensland, 2015 Certification and Training Advanced Facilitated Communication (FC) Inclusive Music Making Workshop (Music Therapy) Applied Behaviour Analysis (ABA) Makaton Training (Module One)
+Qualifications Bachelor of Science with a Major in Applied Psychology, University of Southern Queensland, 2001 Master of Occupational Therapy Studies, University of Queensland, 2002 Doctor of Philosophy, University of Queensland, 2016

 Learning to write your name: Fun activities and tips by Krystal Warburton, from Sweet Elephants (retailers of exceptional educational games for kids) Learning to write your name deepens ones sense of identity and kids naturally love to learn how to write and spell their names.
 So, how do we jump aboard their enthusiasm train to help them?
 Firstly,